 Still have a MySpace account or an ICQ number?
-If you haven’t used them for years, then, maybe, you never will.
+If you haven’t used them for years, then maybe, you never will.
 You can go through them to save some old photos or other important files and information stored inside before saying goodbye.
-In case you encounter problems with deleting, use the services specially designed for it, such as Just Delete Me and Account Killer.
+If you encounter deleting problems, use the services specially designed for it, such as Just Delete Me and Account Killer.

 Various programs take up the storage space on your computer and if they are not updated regularly or if the support for them was discontinued, they pose a danger to your computer and your personal data because of a weakened security system.

 How to view all programs on Windows PC?